“Desiderata” for the Third Millennium

 With their belief in many gods and goddesses, the ancient Greeks and Romans constantly reminded us that some form of tragedy awaits mere mortals once they cross that invisible line separating humans from the gods.
 The Greeks even have a word for it – hubris

-Therefore, whether humans evolved by natural design or not, the ability to perceive what’s good or bad seems to be a built-in mechanism.
+Therefore, whether humans evolved by natural design or not, the ability to perceive what’s good or bad seems to be a “built-in mechanism”; it’s “wired” into our nature.
 Nobody has to tell the other what’s good or bad.

-In the end, despite the fame, fortune, and adulation one gets, in a person’s communion with one’s self, the voice within our hearts will grow louder once one nears the end of life.
+In the end, despite fame, fortune, and adulation, a person’s communion with oneself reveals that the voice within our hearts grows louder as one nears the end of life

 As if the Fates keep whispering in our ears that they are always around to keep an eye on us and what we do— that They are the Masters of our destinies.